On Ulrich bundles on projective bundles: Introduction

 Note that if $D'$ is very ample on $S$, the locally free sheaf $\cF(D')$ from \autoref{main:surface} is an Ulrich bundle on $S$ with respect to $D'$.
 So whenever there are Ulrich bundles known on the surface (for many polarisations), then this implies the existence of an Ulrich bundle on $\bP(\cE)$.
 By this we generalise results of \cite{Fania-etal} about the existence of Ulrich bundles on $\bP^1$-bundles over certain surfaces.
 Note that the result here is not optimal: for example, under specific conditions on the Chern classes of a locally free sheaf $\cE$ of rank two, the corresponding $\bP^1$-bundles over $\bP^2$ admits Ulrich line bundles, see \cite[Prop.
 5.1]{Fania-etal}.

-We also obtain the existence of Ulrich bundles on blowups of projective space in a linear subspace, using that such a blowup carries the structure of a projective bundle, see \autoref{prop:ulrich-bundle-pn}.
+\marginpar{{ The proof of \autoref{prop:ulrich-bundle-pn} contains an error, see the Erratum on page \pageref{Erratum} for further details.}} We also obtain the existence of Ulrich bundles on blowups of projective space in a linear subspace, using that such a blowup carries the structure of a projective bundle, see \autoref{prop:ulrich-bundle-pn}.

 Finally we note that the method presented here may serve to obtain easily more Ulrich bundles on projective bundles over surfaces different from the projective plane or a Hirzebruch surface, see also \autoref{rem:further-surfaces}.
 But we also want to point out that the approach used here, does not generalise well for polarisations of the form $D = \pi^*A+nH$ with $n>1$.